 We use a variety of operating and other information to evaluate the financial condition and operating performance of our business.
-These key indicators include financial information that is prepared in accordance with GAAP, as well as other financial information that is not prepared in accordance with GAAP.
+These key indicators include financial information that is prepared in accordance with GAAP.
 In addition, we use other information that may not be financial in nature, including statistical information and comparative data.
 We use this information to measure the performance of individual hotel properties, groups of hotel properties and/or our business as a whole.
 We periodically compare historical information to our internal budgets as well as industry-wide information.
 These key indicators include:

 - occupancy percentage;

 - ADR:

 - RevPAR:

 - EBITDA; and

+- FFO.